Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ##<a name="atp"></a>About the project
 Everytime we want to sell something, following question appear `what is the good price for my selling item ?` There are two ways to give the answer:
-1.Surf trought the internet and looking for prices of laptops with similar characteristics (attributes in the following text) as yourown.
+1.Surf the internet, looking for prices of laptops with similar characteristics (attributes in the following text) as yourown.
 2.Use machine learning to get optimal, **best price** (not too expensive neather cheap), based on near 40000 laptops collected from EBay API.

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/Problem explanation.jpg)